 (Total 30 marks)

-NOVAPRIL 2021 CLP Diploma Final / P2
+NOV 2021 CLP Diploma Final / P2

 QUESTION THREE

 Identify and explain any four rules of origin applicable to SADC Trade Agreement.
 (12 marks)

 The Harmonized Commodity Coding System is a system used by several countries in classifying goods in International Trade.
 Identify 3 different types of notes found in the Customs Tariff.
 Explain each of them and give a specific example from the Customs tariff.
 (9 marks)